leonmavr/leonmavr.github.io/_posts/2026-03-22-Arena_allocation.md

 - Then we create a next block, which is referenced by the `next` node of the current one.
 - Then we check if there's enough capacity in the new block and either write to this block (and advance the current pointer to `(aligned - base) + size`) or repeat creating a new one.

 The head always points at the first block.
 In multi-block areanas, we iterate for space linearly.
-To avoid this linear iteration, we can optionally introduce a `tail` pointer (not implemented here for simplicity).
+To avoid this linearty, we can optionally introduce a `tail` pointer (not implemented here for simplicity).

-# Multi-block arena implementation
+## 6. Multi-block arena implementation

 ```c
 #include <stdio.h>